go-masonry/docu-web/content/mortar/bricks.md

 - [Zerolog](https://github.com/rs/zerolog)
 - ...

-You are encouraged to have a look at each library, but I can assure you, all of their API are different from each other.
+You are encouraged to have a look at each library, but I can assure you, all of their APIs are different from each other.
-Mortar after all is a library, and it's purpose to be used in many projects.
+Mortar after all is a library, and its purpose to be used in many projects.
-That is why we defined different [Interfaces](https://github.com/go-masonry/mortar/blob/master/interfaces).
+That is why we defined different [interfaces](https://pkg.go.dev/github.com/go-masonry/mortar/interfaces).

-{{%alert%}}We define Brick as an implementation of an Interface defined in Mortar using external library{{%/alert%}}
+{{%alert%}}We define a Brick as an implementation of an interface defined in Mortar using ann external library{{%/alert%}}

 - [Mortar Logger](https://github.com/go-masonry/mortar/blob/master/interfaces/log/interfaces.go)
     - [Implementation using Zerolog](https://github.com/go-masonry/bzerolog)